rizwanashafi9d/Claude_Talk_To_Figma/readme.md

    - Adds "ClaudeTalkToFigma" to your MCP list
    - **Restart Claude Desktop** after running this

+   **For Cursor IDE**:
+   1. Go to Cursor Settings → Tools & Integrations
+   2. Click on "New MCP Server" to open the `mcp.json` config file
+   3. Add Claude Talk to Figma configuration to mcpServers:
+      ```json
+      {
+        "mcpServers": {
+          "ClaudeTalkToFigma": {
+            "command": "bunx",
+            "args": [
+              "claude-talk-to-figma-mcp@latest"
+            ]
+          }
+        }
+      }
+      ```
+   4. After saving the file, the MCP will appear in the MCP list and the agent can use its tools

+   **For Other AI Tools**:
+   - Follow your tool's MCP integration documentation
+   - Use the same server configuration as shown above
+   - Ensure the tool supports Model Context Protocol

 3. **Install Figma Plugin**:
    - Open Figma → **Menu > Plugins > Development**
    - Select "Import plugin from manifest"